Zelfior/reactflow_component/docs/index.md

 # panel-reactflow

-Note: make this the top paragraph, because this introduces the module.

 **panel-reactflow** allows you to build a node graph (link to definition) filled with holoviz panel components and provide a python API to dynamically interact with the graph.

-Node graphs are ... based on ... to visualize ... and achieve ... .
-For more information please refer to (link).
+Node graphs can be used to provide user a better view on workflows or no code programming.

 React-Flow is based on [Panel](https://panel.holoviz.org) and ReactFlow (link to the ReactFlow paragraph).
 This document assumes familiarity with Panel.